Scaling and Population Loss in Mexican Urban Centres: Acknowledgements

 \section{Acknowledgements}

-{ G.P.M. gratefully acknowledges the data provided by the National Institute of Statistics and Geography of Mexico (INEGI).
+{ The team is grateful to Natalia Cadavid for her assistance with processing population data and population grids, and to Juan Ernesto Díaz Noguez for his assistance with the online interactive version of Figure 2.
+G.P.M. gratefully acknowledges the data provided by the National Institute of Statistics and Geography of Mexico (INEGI).
 G.P.M., R.F.S., and R.P.L. are funded by the FEMSA Foundation; E.R.B. is funded by the Challenge-Based Research Funding Ruta Azul Program 2023 (CCM-TM-12-166).
-R.P.C. is funded by the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation, and Technology (2021-0.664.668) and the Austrian Federal Ministry of the Interior (2022-0.392.231). } { G.P.M., R.P.L., and R.P.C. designed the research.
+R.P.C. is funded by the Federal Ministry for Innovation, Mobility and Infrastructure (BMIMI) under the grant number GZ 2023-2.841.266. } { G.P.M., R.P.L., and R.P.C. designed the research.
 G.P.M. developed the computational framework for the study, performed all analyses, and gathered results.
-G.P.M. and R.F.S. collected the data and performed the alignment of the urban population mesh.
+G.P.M. and R.F.S. collected the data and aligned the urban population mesh.
 G.P.M. and E.R.B. generated and prepared the figures for the presentation of the results.
 All authors reviewed the results and contributed to the writing of the manuscript. }